 The Lord also provides various items throughout the year that end up being prepared for children and their families on Gift Wrap and Stocking Stuffing Day just before the Christmas Event.

 In 2006, the Lord opened another door with the Food Bank Ministry being operated out of their home by a volunteer husband and wife team.
 This eventually grew to the Lord leading the ministry to acquire a tractor trailer box to house more donated items in 2009.
 By God’s grace, the trailer became full of several pallets of donated food and other household necessities being delivered free from a trucking company in Pennsylvania.
 A large amount of food products is transported to the streets in the back of volunteer’s personal vehicles and given out at the weekly meetings.

 As the years continued, many of the above ministries and operations were adjusted or changed to improve efficiency.
 Some ministries were closed during Covid-19 restrictions.
 The ministry continues as the Lord provides.

 And so it was and continues to be that the Lord Jesus Christ calls His saints into a body of believers that will obey His voice and do His will as He provides the tools and the power by His Spirit to save souls.
 The people of the New Covenant Ministries are but one tiny part of the Body of Christ, fit together for the work of the Lord as He sees fit.

 Perhaps you would like to participate in one of the many ways the Lord could use your gifts and abilities to serve and minister to others.
-We do not have a congregation that requires any membership or attendance.
-But we have been given various ministries in which others can participate in as the Lord leads.

 If you would like to join us in this ministry, please use the “Contact Us” link button at the top or bottom of this page for more information.